tkw1536/jMap/README.md

 This is a project which provides an interactive map of the college I live in.
 Done together with my roommate.

-See the demo at http://w1536.tk/CollegeMap/ (external mdoe only)
+See the demo at http://w1536.tk/CollegeMap/ (external mode only)

 ## How it works